 - (1), (2), (7) Other than any matters reported in the Audit and Investigative sections of this report, the OIG did not identify significant problems, abuses or deficiencies relating to the administration of programs.
-For the purpose of this section, we used the definition of significant as set forth in the Federal Managers' Financial Integrity Act. - (3) There were 35 corrective actions described or otherwise noted in previous semiannual reports that have not been implemented by the end of the reporting period. - (4) Two cases were referred to prosecutorial authorities. - (5) No reports were made to the Board that information or assistance requested by the Inspector General was unreasonably refused or not provided. - (6) A listing by subject matter is located on page 13. - (8), (9) No reports issued during
+For the purpose of this section, we used the definition of significant as set forth in the Federal Managers' Financial Integrity Act. - (3) There were 21 corrective actions described or otherwise noted

+- in previous semiannual reports that have not been implemented.
+(Note: For OIG-AMR-73-15-01, 12 recommendations are now consolidated into a single recommendation and reported as such.) - (4) Three matters were referred to the U.S. Department of Justice. - (5) No reports were made to the Board that information or assistance requested by the Inspector General was unreasonably refused or not provided. - (6) A listing by subject matter is located on page 15 - (8), (9) No reports issued during this period had questioned costs.

-- this period had questioned costs.
-See Table 1. - (10) There are no audit reports issued before the commencement of the reporting period for which no management decision has been made by the end of the reporting period. - (11) No significant revised management decisions were made during the reporting period. - (12) There are no significant management decisions with which I am in disagreement. - (13) There is no information to report under the requirements of section 05(b) of the Federal Financial Management Improvement Act of 1996. - (14) (15) A peer review of the audit program was conducted by the Corporation for Public Broadcasting Office of Inspector General.
+See Table 1.

+- (10) There are no audit reports issued before the commencement of the reporting period for which no management decision has been made by the end of the reporting period. - (11) No significant revised management decisions were made during the reporting period. - (12) There are no significant management decisions with which I am in disagreement. - (13) There is no information to report under the requirements of section 05(b) of the Federal Financial Management Improvement Act of 1996. - (14) (15) A peer review of the audit program was conducted by the Corporation for Public Broadcasting Office of Inspector General.
 The peer review report was issued on February 3, 2015.
 A copy of the peer review report is attached as an appendix.
 There were no recommendations.
 The OIG's investigative program is not subject to the peer review requirement. - (16) The OIG did not conduct a peer review of any other entities during this reporting period.